-In addition, cultured pearls reflect light differently from the fake ones.
+In addition, cultured and natural pearls reflect light differently from the fake ones.
 The lustre of fake pearls has a glassy look and is unnatural.

 Both natural and cultured pearls have textured surface due to their layered nacre structure.
 So when you rub the pearls lightly against each other or on your front teeth, they feel a little gritty.
 Fake or imitation pearls, however, usually feel smooth or glassy.

 Real pearls are normally heavier than the fake ones.
 Toss them gently up and down in your hand and feel the weight difference.
 You can use this method to test those made from coated glass or plastic beads.

 The only exception with this weight test is in the case of solid glass beads.
 They weigh much heavier than natural or cultured pearls.
 So you’ll want to use other methods mentioned here for your judgement.

 The drill holes in real pearls are usually very small whereas those in imitation pearls are often larger.
 Under magnification, the coating around the drill holes of fake pearls is normally thin and looks like a shiny paint.
 You can often see flakes or chipped coating around the drill holes that will eventually peel off.